Next decisions

 ViralPlate helps restaurants turn a loyalty idea into campaign assets.

-For example, if the loyalty idea is "Thursday family meal list," the sample pack can help with:
+For example, if the loyalty idea is "[verified recurring offer] list," the sample pack can help with:

 - Short video concept.